 The tests were carried out by using VTM6.0 reference software.
 The summary results are provided in Table 1.

-When compared to the VTM6.0 anchor, the proposed MRL change results in an average BD-rate increase in AI/RA/LD_B of 0.04%/ 0.01%/ x.xx%.
+When compared to the VTM6.0 anchor, the proposed MRL change results in an average BD-rate increase in AI/RA/LD_B of 0.04%/ 0.01%/ -0.08%.

 Although the run times are not be accurate due to the heterogeneous nature of the LSF farm, there is no reason to believe there is any effect on decoder or encoder run time.